 - XYZ also has increased concerns over loss/theft of Confidential Information it is sharing with prospective or existing suppliers when they don’t have a NDA in place.
 Based on past experience and research, the cost of non-compliance and loss of proprietary information is estimated at $350,000 per incident, averaging four incidents in a year.
 XYZ estimates that with their current efforts, the probability of incident is 9%.

 - XYZ is also frustrated in its ability to collect the necessary information related to its Corporate Social Responsibility (CSR) initiatives.
 CSR has become a more important part of their supplier management process, due to a combination of increased public scrutiny on the labor and sustainability concerns related to XYZ’s suppliers in developing regions.
+This and new legislation becoming a trend.
 With 5 FTE resources from various departments working on CSR documentation and collection efforts, at an average cost of $75,000 fully burdened employee, it costs XYZ $37,500 annually in time spent on CSR data collection.

 - Furthermore, XYZ has struggled in keeping its suppliers fully aware of their social responsibility requirements and in their commitment they are asking suppliers in terms of training, audits etc., for upholding their CSR standards.
 Based on recent experience, a past CSR incident cost XYZ $5M.
 However, they estimate that with current efforts the probability of incident is .2%